wngud0811/Deep_Learning_research_in_Military/README.md

 ### Solutions
 - I can't find a better way than using wired devices. (better with C-type to fit the security regulations)

-## Spoofing & Session Hijacking
+## Spoofing / Session Hijacking
 - I will find you

 ## SIM card or Phone copy
 - I am not sure Phone copy is possible for 4+G devices.
 SIM copy maybe possible.

-## Real surveilance rather than cyber attacks or Bad internet connections.
+## Real surveilance rather than cyberattacks / Bad internet connections.
 ### Solutions
 - Try [Starlink](https://www.starlink.com/).
-Looks awesome in military if you are in isolate island, top of the mountain or somewhere odd.
-Divide your fee with your squad members.
+Looks awesome in military if you are in isolated island, top of the mountain or somewhere odd.
+Dutchpay your fee with your squad members.

 ## (Optional) Bypassing forced Mobile security application installation.
 (Testing)
 ### Solutions